-The Group complies with the minimum wages stipulated by the Minimum Wages Order 2018.
-The Group believes that its people should be fairly rewarded and recognised.
-The basis of recognition is not limited solely to work performance but also includes other aspects such as behaviour at work, creativity and involvement in the Group's activities.
+We believe in recognising our people for their work performance, behaviour, creativity and involvement in the Group's activities.
 Our reward philosophy covers basic salary, benefits, short-term variable bonuses as well as promotion.

-We are dedicated to having a comfortable environment for our workers and their dependents to work and live in.
-To this end, a comprehensive range of amenities is provided at the Group's operating units.
-This includes housing, water and electricity supply, healthcare, places of worship, childcare facilities and other recreational amenities.
-The Group continues to upgrade these amenities to ensure compliance with "Workers' Minimum Standards of Housing and Amenities Act 1990 (Act 446).
+To ensure a comfortable living and working environment for our workers and their dependents, we provide a comprehensive range of amenities at our operating units.
+These amenities include housing, water and electricity supply, healthcare, places of worship, childcare facilities, and other recreational amenities.
+We continuously upgrade these amenities to comply with the Workers' Minimum Standards of Housing and Amenities Act 1990 (Act 446).